Skip to content

 Precision Help icon

-When you try to create gradients across a wide range of hues, you often will see a gray dead zone ☠️™ in the middle of your gradient.
-Why is this worth a ridiculously ominous emoji?
-Because it means your gradients look like this:
+Your design tool is making your gradients look worse 😬.
+Whenever you try to create a gradient across a wide range of hues in Figma, Photoshop, etc, you often will see a gray dead zone in the middle of your gradient.
+Here's an example:

 HSB vs LCH color gradient interpolation